 Annual Changes to the Nasdaq-100 Index

-/EIN News/ -- NEW YORK, Dec.
-09, 2022 (GLOBE NEWSWIRE) -- Nasdaq (Nasdaq: NDAQ) today announced the results of the annual reconstitution of the Nasdaq-100 Index® (Nasdaq: NDX), which will become effective prior to market open on Monday, December 19, 2022.
+NEW YORK, Dec.
+09, 2022 (GLOBE NEWSWIRE) -- Nasdaq NDAQ today announced the results of the annual reconstitution of the Nasdaq-100 Index® NDX, which will become effective prior to market open on Monday, December 19, 2022.

-The following six companies will be added to the Index: CoStar Group, Inc. (Nasdaq: CSGP), Rivian Automotive, Inc. (Nasdaq: RIVN), Warner Bros.
-Discovery, Inc. (Nasdaq: WBD), GlobalFoundries Inc. (Nasdaq: GFS), Baker Hughes Company (Nasdaq: BKR), and Diamondback Energy, Inc. (Nasdaq: FANG).
+The following six companies will be added to the Index: CoStar Group, Inc. CSGP, Rivian Automotive, Inc. RIVN, Warner Bros.
+Discovery, Inc. WBD, GlobalFoundries Inc. GFS, Baker Hughes Company BKR, and Diamondback Energy, Inc. FANG.

 The Nasdaq-100 Index is composed of the 100 largest non-financial companies listed on The Nasdaq Stock Market and dates to January 1985 when it was launched along with the Nasdaq Financial-100 Index, which is comprised of the 100 largest financial stocks on Nasdaq.
 These indexes act as benchmarks for financial products such as options, futures, and funds.
 The Nasdaq-100 is reconstituted each year in December, timed to coincide with the quadruple witch expiration Friday of the quarter.

-The Nasdaq-100 Index is the basis of the Invesco QQQ Trust (Nasdaq: QQQ) which aims to provide investment results that, before expenses, correspond with the Nasdaq-100 Index performance.
+The Nasdaq-100 Index is the basis of the Invesco QQQ Trust QQQ which aims to provide investment results that, before expenses, correspond with the Nasdaq-100 Index performance.
 In addition, options, futures and structured products based on the Nasdaq-100 Index and the Invesco QQQ Trust trade on various exchanges.

-As a result of the reconstitution, the following seven companies will be removed from the Index: VeriSign, Inc. (Nasdaq: VRSN), Skyworks Solutions, Inc. (Nasdaq: SWKS), Splunk Inc. (SPLK), Baidu, Inc. (Nasdaq: BIDU), Match Group, Inc. (Nasdaq: MTCH), DocuSign, Inc. (Nasdaq: DOCU), and NetEase, Inc. (Nasdaq: NTES).
+As a result of the reconstitution, the following seven companies will be removed from the Index: VeriSign, Inc. VRSN, Skyworks Solutions, Inc. SWKS, Splunk Inc. (SPLK), Baidu, Inc. BIDU, Match Group, Inc. MTCH, DocuSign, Inc. DOCU, and NetEase, Inc. NTES.

 Information